Translation Studies (MA)

 - Explore and promote the development of effective strategies for managing complex linguistic and cultural transactions.

-- The curriculum is designed to offer training in translation that is normally applicable to any source and target-language pairing.
+- The curriculum is designed to offer training in translation that is normally applicable to any source and target-language pairing

 The programme offers a balanced combination of theory and practice modules.

-Part one consists of three compulsory modules:
+Part one consists of two compulsory modules: